tedchoward/tidbits/_posts/2011-12-12-what-does-discover-mean.md

 world that we live in today, the user interface is to blame.

 The answer is to simplify, which means we need less options.
-Before there were @replies, #hastags, lists, search, followers and people you follow.
+Before there were @replies, #hashtags, lists, search, followers and people you follow.
 I can imagine the meeting where someone asks:
 > What if we could reduce all those features to two sections.
 Two is
 > less than six, so that makes it simpler which makes it better.
 We